pjmaechling/scec_deriva/README.md

 ## scec_config.py

 ## create_erd.py
-We iterate through several version of the initial ERD format.These scripts provides examples showing several versions of how the schema is defined using Deriva Chisel library.
+These scripts provides examples showing several versions of how the schema is defined using Deriva Chisel library.
+We iterate through several version of the initial ERD format.
+The most recent version includes ERD creation and specification of Deriva annotations.
 These scripts point at the SCEC catalog in a Deriva sandbox.

 ## Project Description - Earthquake Forecast Data Management Prototype Development
 SCEC researchers develop physics-based earthquake models, use these models to make short term earthquake forecasts, and evaluate these forecasts in rigorous ways that determine their usefulness and guide model improvements.